hammerheim-game/hammerheim-rules/2-core-rules.md

-Some weapons also confer a bonus to the user’s Strength, making it more likely that any hits will pierce the opponent’s armour.
-These bonuses are given in the Weapons & Armour section.
+Some weapons also confer a bonus to the user’s Strength, making it more likely that any hits will pierce the opponent’s armor.
+These bonuses are given in the Weapons & Armor section.

 #### Parry

-Bucklers are small shields which offer no increase to the armour saving throw, but allow you to parry attacks.
+Bucklers are small shields which offer no increase to the armor saving throw, but allow you to parry attacks.
 Swords are also used to parry enemy attacks.

 When an opponent scores a hit, warriors equipped with